-The example of this is Bacardi.
+An example of this is Bacardi.

 Bacardi has an ugly black bat as its symbol, and despite that, it is one of the most well known white rum makers in the world.

-Same goes for Uber whose logo had caused massive outrage but is the world's most hailed cab service.
+The same goes for Uber whose logo had caused massive outrage but is the world’s most hailed cab service.

 6 – A logo is the least important aspect when it comes to branding.